Continuous Memory Representation for Anomaly Detection

 \section{Implementation Details}

-We implemented GRAD in the PyTorch framework, and we used the NVIDIA A5000 GPU for all evaluations.
+We implemented CRAD in the PyTorch framework, and we used the NVIDIA A5000 GPU for all evaluations.

-\textbf{Training. } We trained our models for 100 epochs, thrice with different seeds (0,1,2), with a batch size of 64.
-The learning rate is initially set to $1\times10^{-3}$ and $1\times10^{-1}$ for neural networks and grids, respectively, which are reduced by a factor of 0.1 twice at the 40 and 80 epochs.
+\textbf{Training. } We trained our models for 50 epochs, thrice with different seeds (0,1,2), with a batch size of 64.
+The learning rate is initially set to $1\times10^{-3}$ and $1\times10^{-1}$ for neural networks and grids, respectively, which are reduced by a factor of 0.1 once at the 40 epoch.
 We used AdamW optimizer~\cite{adamw} with weight decay $1\times10^{-2}$.

-\textbf{Model configurations.} To create the input feature $x$, we utilized the third and fourth stage feature maps of EfficientNet-b4~\cite{effinet}, which are resized to $28 \times 28$ and then concatenated.
+\textbf{Model configurations.} To create the input feature $x$, we utilized the third and fourth stage feature maps of EfficientNet-b4~\cite{effinet}, which are resized to $28 \times 28$ and then concatenated (channel $C=216$).
 We configured both the dimensions of the local ($C_l$) and global coordinates ($C_g$) to 2.
 Additionally, we set the grid resolution of the local ($R_l$) and global ($R_g$) representations to 8 and 4, respectively.
 In terms of feature refinement, we set the parameters $\lambda_1$, $\lambda_2$, and $k$ to be 0.3, 0.7, and 10.
 For coordinate jittering, we applied Gaussian noise $N(0,1)$ scaled by a factor of 0.05 to 50\% of pixel-wise features.
-We designed the convolutional network $\psi$ with 7 basic residual blocks~\cite{resnet} that maintain the number of channels and the spatial resolution.
+We designed the convolutional network $\psi$ with 11 MobileNetV3~\cite{resnet} blocks that maintain the number of channels and the spatial resolution.
 Unless otherwise noted, the model performances were measured in a unified setting.